tywalch/electrodb/README.md

 This Access Pattern is defined on the table's Primary Index (note the lack of an `index` property), is given the name `staff`, and is composed of an `organiztionId` and an `employeeId`.

 When deciding on an Access Pattern name, ask yourself, "What would the array of items returned represent if I only supplied the Partition Key".
-This example case, the entity defines an "Employee" that is uniquely defined by its `organizationId` and `employeeId`.
-If you performed a query against this index, and only provided `organizationId` you could then expect to receive all Employees for that Organization.
+In this example case, the entity defines an "Employee" by its `organizationId` and `employeeId`.
+If you performed a query against this index, and only provided `organizationId` you would then expect to receive all Employees for that Organization.
 From there, the name `staff` was chosen because the focus becomes "What _are_ these Employees _to_ that Organization?".

-This also becomes evident when you consider Access Pattern name becomes the name of the method you use query that index.
+This convention also becomes evident when you consider Access Pattern name becomes the name of the method you use query that index.

 ```typescript
 await employee.query.staff({organizationId: "nike"}).go();